 Ronald W. Parker was appointed President and Chief Executive Officer of the Company in August 2002.
 Mr. Parker joined the Company in October 1992 and was elected Executive Vice President, Chief Operating Officer, and a Director in January 1993.
 He was appointed President in July 2000.
 From October 1989 to September 1992, he was Executive Vice President and General Manager of the Bonanza restaurant division of Metromedia Steakhouses, Inc. and its predecessor Metsa, Inc. From 1983 to 1989, Mr. Parker served in several executive positions for USACafes, the franchisor of the Bonanza restaurant chain.
 From 1974 to 1983, Mr. Parker served in several executive positions with Chart House, Inc., a restaurant company with more than 600 units of various brands.
 He previously worked with a national accounting firm from 1972 to 1974.
-Mr. Parker also currently serves on the Board of Directors of the Cotton Bowl Athletic Association, the Mississippi State University Foundation, and the Mississippi State University Foundation of Directors of the Directors of the Directors of the Directors of the Mississippi State University Alumni Association.
+Mr. Parker also currently serves on the Board of Directors of the Cotton Bowl Athletic Association, the Mississippi State University Foundation, and the Mississippi State University Bulldog Club, Inc. Foundation.
+Mr. Parker was previously on the Board of Directors of the Mississippi State University Alumni Association.